motherlymuppet/motherlymuppet.github.io/_posts/2019-07-30-The-Partially-Implemented-Interface-Problem.markdown

 This is the case with partially-implemented interfaces too.
 We *could* just explain how to avoid it, or we could design our languages to make it unnecessary.

+# What are interfaces for?

+At the core, interfaces allow us to make *more readable* code.
+That's a strange suggestion, since interfaces are an architectural, machine-oriented concept.
+To suggest that their main benefit is human-oriented is jarring!
+However, the main benefits of interfaces come from *hiding information*, and *explicit similarity*.

+* They provide a specification so that *when reading* the code, you can deal with that specification and not an implementation.
+* They make similar behaviour between classes explicit, to encourage consistent architectural styles.
+* They allow similar classes to be handled identically

 # A Solution?

 Wouldn't it be much better if we could just specify everywhere which methods we support?